 The world is divided into seven continents, each with its own unique geography, culture and history.
 From the frozen tundra of Antarctica to the bustling cities of Asia, these continents offer a diverse range of experiences for travelers and explorers alike.
 Let’s take a closer look at each one and discover what makes them so special.

-- The Shocking Truth: Discover the Ugliest Animal in the World and Why It’s So Fascinating
+- The Shocking Truth Revealed: Discover the Poorest Country in the World and Its Struggle for Survival

 The 7 Continents of the World and Their Names